The College of Nurses of Ontario (CNO) is the regulatory body for nursing practice in Ontario.

 In Ontario, nursing is categorized in two groups: Registered Nurse (RN) and Registered Practical Nurse (RPN).

 To practise nursing as an RN or RPN in Ontario, internationally educated nurses (IENs) must hold a current General Certificate of Registration with the CNO.
-To become eligible for General Class Registration, IENs will need to meet the following seven registration requirements:
+To become eligible for General Class Registration, IENs will need to meet the following eight registration requirements:

 For further details, please visit the College of Nurses of Ontario website.